 I ate all mine the same day I cooked it, so I don't know how well this will keep in the fridge, but I'm guessing it would be okay after a day and could be reheated in a microwave or hot frying pan.

-Spaghetti squash is a wonderfully low-glycemic ingredient, and this dish would be approved for all phases of the South Beach Diet.
+Spaghetti squash is a wonderfully low-glycemic and low-carb ingredient, and this dish would be approved for all phases of the South Beach Diet and most other low-carb diet plans.

 (Recipes from other blogs not always South Beach Diet friendly; check ingredients.)